omniedgeio/omniedge-frontend/markdowndocs/Docs/cases/OmniEdge-Landrop.md

 ---
-title: Cases
+title: Air Drop Any Files between MacOS, Windows, Routers, Linux and Android with Omniedge from anywhere
-route: Doc / Cases
+route: Doc / Cases / LanDrop
-description: Use cases with OmniEdge, Remote connect windows without exposing public IP with Omniedge,OmniEdge with Nvidia JETSON Project
+description: Use cases with OmniEdge, Drop any files in your private network without devices limitation
-thumbnail: /assets/docs/case-aws-windows-2.png
+thumbnail: /assets/docs/Case-OmniEdge-LanDrop.jpg
 index: 4
 ---